-Required alignment to all applicable state/national standards (including INTASC/TEXES test framework competencies for certification courses-grad and undergraduate.
+Required alignment to all applicable state/national standards (including INTASC/TEXES test framework competencies for certification courses-grad and undergraduate).

-Assignment/Activity Standard/Competency: Core Content & Core Skills Cultural Autobiography Explain concepts such as diversity, stereotype, lifestyles, class, racism, sexism, sensitivity, tolerance, etc. Understand what is involved in developing wholesome self- identities Research Topic Proposal To learn to apply concern for diversity in professional and social environments Argument Analysis Summarize scholarly resources related to diversity Field Notes Demonstrate an awareness of the cultural experience of ethnic/diverse groups other than his/her own Synthesis Paper Evidence awareness and justification of the need and value of multiculturalism Synthesize the communication patterns of diverse populations and how they relate to interpersonal relations To develop a vision of society that promotes the success of all members, based on relevant knowledge and theories (Ch 2) Online Activities: Discussion Recognize communication patterns in self and others that Board Questions, Reflection, enhances or inhibits the communication process Questions, Lecture and/or Guided Distinguish similarities and differences among majority and Reading, Videos, Assignments, and minority cultures various other activities Critically examine minority group contributions to American society.
+Assignment/Activity Standard/Competency: Core Content & Core Skills Cultural Autobiography Explain concepts such as diversity, stereotype, lifestyles, class, racism, sexism, sensitivity, tolerance, etc. Understand what is involved in developing wholesome self-identities Research Topic Proposal To learn to apply concern for diversity in professional and social environments Argument Analysis Summarize scholarly resources related to diversity Field Notes Demonstrate an awareness of the cultural experience of ethnic/diverse groups other than his/her own Synthesis Paper Evidence awareness and justification of the need and value of multiculturalism Synthesize the communication patterns of diverse populations and how they relate to interpersonal relations To develop a vision of society that promotes the success of all members, based on relevant knowledge and theories (Ch 2) In Class Activities: Diversity bingo(Ch 1), Values Lesson (Ch2), Barriers Activity (Ch 3), Inequality activity (Ch 4), Communication Microaggression activity (Ch 5), Social Media activity (Ch 6), various other Learning Activities: class discussion, lecture, guided reading, guest speakers, case study, peer practice, experiential learning, debate, and role playing Recognize communication patterns in self and others that enhances or inhibits the communication process Distinguish similarities and differences among majority and minority cultures Critically examine minority group contributions to American society.
 To demonstrate the ability to analyze the complex causes of poverty and other disadvantages and their effects To serve as an advocate To develop multicultural awareness, gender sensitivity, and ethnic appreciation in the community To develop responsiveness to diverse sociological, linguistic, cultural, and other factors To learn to respond appropriately to diverse needs To communicate and work effectively with diverse groups To demonstrate the ability to combine impartiality, sensitivity to diversity, and ethical consideration in interactions with other